The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 Summary

 In this step, you were able to perform object detection and tracking on a video using the Video Intelligence API.
-You can read more about tracking objects.
+You can read more about detecting and tracking objects.

 You can use the Video Intelligence API to detect and track logos in a video.
 Over 100,000 brands and logos can be detected.